Lilium tsingtauense

 Lilium tsingtauense, also known as twilight lily, is an East Asian species of plants in the lily family.
 It is native to Korea and eastern China (Anhui + Shandong Provinces).

 Lilium tsingtauense is an herb up to 85 cm tall, growing as a single stem from a scaly bulb.
 It has smooth, inversely lanceolate leaves, about 13 cm long and mostly in 2 whorls.
 The plant bears loose umbels of 6 (but may be up to 15) upright, unscented, shallow trumpet-shaped flowers, that blossom under partial sunlight.
 These appear in midsummer and are orange or reddish-orange with maroon spots.

-It is named for the city of Tsingtao (Qingdao) in The People's Republic of China.
+It is named for the city of Qingdao in The People's Republic of China, which was then known as Tsingtau under the German lease on the Kiautschou Bay Leased Territory.